maxloopinmok/weekly-report/29 - 2024 Monday February 19 to Sunday February 25.md

 - I watched today's news on Channel 5, and "Ask the Finance Minister".
 - I updated my Productivity Notes until Chapter 4 of the book "Feel-Good Productivity: How to Do More of What Matters to You".

-### Thursday (Feb 22) (bowels moving day, slept after 1am)
+### Thursday (Feb 22) (bowels moving day, slept after 3am)
-- I briefly read the book "The AI Factor" until Introduction.
+- I briefly read the book "The AI Factor" until "Introduction".
-- I briefly read the book "Work and AI 2030" until Preface.
+- I briefly read the book "Work and AI 2030" until "Preface".
 - I briefly read parts of Chapter 4 of the book "Alzheimer's Disease Decoded".
 - I read parts of the book "The Get Things Done Book".
 - I applied for jobs related to NLP and work from home at: